-E.5.3.9.1 Facilities work package <facilwp>.
+E.5.3.9.2 Facilities work package <facilwp>.
 This work package shall be prepared as directed by the acquiring activity.
 A description of all facilities (e.g., test stands, test tracks, clean rooms, shielded rooms, or other facilities) that are required to do the maintenance work shall be included.
 Reference shall be provided for any specifications or standards that these facilities must meet.
 When approved by the acquiring activity, data from these standards may be included in this work package.

-E.5.3.9.1.1 Work package identification information <wpidinfo>.
+E.5.3.9.2.1 Work package identification information <wpidinfo>.
 Work package identification information is required for this work package.
 (Refer to 4.8.9.3.)

-E.5.3.9.1.2 Work package initial setup <initial_setup>.
+E.5.3.9.2.2 Work package initial setup <initial\setup>.
 Initial setup is required for this work package.
 (Refer to 4.8.9.4.)

-E.5.3.9.2 Overhaul inspection procedures (OIPs) work package <oipwp>.
+E.5.3.9.3 Overhaul inspection procedures (OIPs) work package <oipwp>.
 Unless otherwise specified by the acquiring activity, OIPs shall be prepared for items that have parts with specific characteristics, wear limits, specified performance requirements, or fatigue characteristics or tolerances.
 A separate work package shall be provided for each item containing such parts.
 Within each work package, a separate OIP table or list shall be provided for each part of the item that requires a critical inspection.
 The OIP shall consist of the characteristics being inspected for, inspection methods, and the acceptance/reject criteria that must be met.
 Unless otherwise specified by the acquiring activity, an illustration shall accompany the OIP.
 Illustrations for OIPs are strongly encouraged and shall only be omitted for very simple systems/parts.
 A reference letter may be included on the illustration to aid in locating the critical inspection characteristics of the parts.
 The OIPs shall be placed immediately after the maintenance step for which it applies.
 When a maintenance task contains an excessive number of parts requiring OIPs, the OIPs may take the form of a consolidated table or list.

-E.5.3.9.2.1 Work package identification information <wpidinfo>.
+E.5.3.9.3.1 Work package identification information <wpidinfo>.
 Work package identification information is required for this work package.
 (Refer to 4.8.9.3).

-E.5.3.9.2.2 Work package initial setup <initial_setup>.
+E.5.3.9.3.2 Work package initial setup <initial\setup>.
 Initial setup is required for this work package.
 (Refer to 4.8.9.4.)

-E.5.3.9.2.3 Overhaul Inspection Procedures (OIPs).
+E.5.3.9.3.3 Overhaul Inspection Procedures (OIPs).
 The OIP shall contain the characteristics being inspected for, the inspection methods being used, and the acceptance/reject criteria that must be met.
 Unless otherwise specified, an illustration shall accompany the OIP.
 Illustrations are strongly encouraged for OIPs and shall only be omitted for very simple systems/parts.
 A reference letter may be included in the OIP to locate the critical inspection characteristics of the parts on the illustrations.
 The OIPs may be contained in a table or a list.
-(Refer to Figure E-5.)
+(Refer to FIGURE E-8.)
 References to these OIP work packages shall be included within the applicable maintenance procedural step (e.g., disassembly, reassembly, testing, etc.) or preshop analysis procedural step where they apply.
+The OIP is standard information per paragraph 4.8.13.7.

-E.5.3.9.3 Depot mobilization requirements work package (mobilwp).
+E.5.3.9.4 Depot mobilization requirements work package <mobilwp>.
 When specified and provided by the acquiring activity, the modifications, deletions, or additions to the preshop analysis or overhaul procedures required during mobilization shall be included in this work package.
-The data described in E.5.3.9.3.1 through E.5.3.9.3.4 shall be included (standard information).
+The data described in E.5.3.9.4.1 through E.5.3.9.4.4 shall be included (standard information per paragraph 4.8.13.7).